History teaches pupils to ask perceptive questions, think critically, weigh evidence, sift arguments and develop perspective & judgement.

 When covering each of these strands, the content will be carefully organised by each year group through a long term plan.
 Content knowledge, vocabulary and skills will then be planned for at a greater level of detail in the medium term plan.
 History is delivered through subject specific teaching organised into blocks under a theme.
 Meaningful links with other subjects are made to strengthen connections and understanding for pupils.

 The History units taught have been developed to help children appreciate their own identity, background and the challenges in their time in line with our Beehive Lane values C.A.R.E (Commitment, Aspiration, Respect, Enjoyment).
 It will help them understand the process of change over time and significant developments.

 All learning will start by revisiting prior knowledge and use sources of evidence appropriately to make connections.
 Staff will model explicitly the subject-specific vocabulary, knowledge and skills relevant to the learning to allow pupils to integrate new knowledge into larger concepts.

 Consistent learning walls or History displays in every classroom provide constant scaffolding for children.
 Tier three subject specific vocabulary is displayed on the learning wall along with key facts and questions, and model exemplars of the work being taught.

 Pupils are confident and able to talk about what they have learnt in history using subject specific vocabulary.
-They are able to make connections within the subject and relate it to the world they live today.
+They are able to make connections within the subject and relate it to the world in which they live today.
 Pupils are able to ask questions within lessons that deepen their understanding and develop their interest and curiosity.

 Pupil voice also demonstrates that pupils enjoy history and are able to recall their learning over time.
-Pupils work demonstrates that history is taught at an age appropriate standard across each year group with opportunities planned in for pupils working at greater depth.
+Pupils' work demonstrates that history is taught at an age appropriate standard across each year group with opportunities planned in for pupils working at greater depth.